meilisearch/specifications/text/0089-tenant-tokens.md

 ---

-> In this case, all searchable indexes from the signing API Key will be searchable by the tenant token without specific rules.
+> In this case, all indexes on which the signing API Key has permissions are searchable by the tenant token without any restrictions.

 ```json
 {